Maria Makeeva: Russian radio and television

-In October 1995, she started her career as a news presenter on the air of Russkoye Radio, one of the first and at that time the most successful commercial radio station in Russia.
-In 2007, she left the company, at that time holding the positions of the host of the main daily morning news show and deputy general director of Russian News Service.
+In October 1995, Makeeva began her career as a news presenter at Russkoye Radio, one of the first commercial radio stations in Russia.
+She also hosted programs such as Lyudyam o Lyudyakh (People to People), Russkiye kanikuly (Russian Vacations), and Chitalka (Reader).
+By 2005, she hosted the morning talk show Pogovorim (Let's Talk) on Russian News Service.
+She left the company in 2007, serving at the time as both the host of the daily morning news show and deputy general director of the Russian News Service.

-From 2007 to 2010, she worked at Silver Rain Radio.
-She hosted the main evening daily news show and weekly interview with leading Russian businessmen.
+From 2007 to 2010, she worked at Silver Rain Radio, hosting the daily evening news show Sobytiye dnya (Event of the Day) and Delovaya Sreda (Business Environment), a weekly business interview show produced in collaboration with Kommersant.

-In 2010, she joined the independent news channel TV Rain as deputy editor-in-chief and TV-presenter.
-From the very beginning of her work at TV Rain, she anchored the main daily news programme and special broadcasts, covering important events in Russia, such as elections, Russian protests, the trials of Pussy Riot and Alexey Navalny.
-One of the guests in the studio was Dmitry Medvedev, who was President of the Russian Federation at the time.
+In 2010, she joined the independent television channel TV Rain as deputy editor-in-chief and TV presenter.
+At TV Rain, she anchored the daily news and hosted special broadcasts covering elections, the 2011–2013 Russian protests, the trials of Pussy Riot and Alexei Navalny.
+She also interviewed prominent guests, including then-Russian President Dmitry Medvedev.